-Over the next few months we’re going to share our research, experience and thoughts on how best practice in lesson observation can drive a school forward, change the culture and improve teaching and learning, with this article exploring how to observe a lesson.
+Over the past months, we’ve been sharing our research, experience and thoughts on how best practice in lesson observation can drive a school forward, change the culture and improve teaching and learning, with this article exploring how to observe a lesson.

 Our articles will cover the following topics…